cdeboever3/pptmut/README.md

 * pybedtools
 * cdpybio

-You can download cdpybio from it's [github repo](https://github.com/cdeboever3/cdpybio) and install using `python setup.py install`.
+I've included `cdpybio` as a submodule.
+After cloning this repository from Github, change into the repo directory and run:

+	git submodule init
+	git submodule update

 You will also need to install the project specific python package from this repository.
 If you are using Anaconda, I'd recommend making a new environment.
-From the `pptmut` directory, you can change into `projectpy` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the projectpy package and have these changes instantly propagated.
+From the `projectpy` directory, you can change into `projectpy` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the projectpy package and have these changes instantly propagated.

 ### R